-Anna giggled and pulled back to face her wife, placing a peck on the edge of her mouth.
-The blonde caught her lips with her own as Anna pulled her head back, pressing their mouths together hungrily.
+Anna laughed and pulled back to face her wife, placing a peck on the edge of her mouth.
+The blonde caught her lips with her own as Anna pulled her head back, hungrily pressing their mouths together.
 Anna's fingers immediately tangled in Elsa's already messy hair, and Elsa's hands around Anna's waist began to descend.

 Anna opened her mouth when Elsa demanded entrance, and the blonde pressed hard inside.
 Anna fought back with her own tongue, taken back by Elsa's sudden show of dominance.

 Elsa began to move her backwards, and Anna felt her back gently press up against the wall.
 A toned leg pressed between her thighs, staying a teasing distance away from where she was desiring pressure.
 She moaned into Elsa's mouth, and she felt her lover smirk against her lips.

 "Wait," Anna managed to say, tilting her head away.
 Not discouraged in the least, Elsa peppered small kisses along her jawline before descending to nibble and suck at the tender spot of her neck.